MicrosoftDocs/cpp-docs/docs/overview/what-s-new-for-visual-cpp-in-visual-studio.md

 ## What's new for C++ in Visual Studio version 17.0

-For a summary of new features and bug fixes in Visual Studio version 17.0, see [What's New in Visual Studio 2022 version 17.0](/visualstudio/releases/2022/release-notes).
+For a summary of new features and bug fixes in Visual Studio, see [What's New in Visual Studio 2022 version 17.0](/visualstudio/releases/2022/release-notes).

 - The Visual Studio IDE, *`deveenv.exe`*, is now a native 64-bit application.

 - The MSVC toolset now defaults to SHA-256 source hashing in debug records.
 Previously, the toolset used MD5 for source hashing by default.

-- The v143 build tools are now available through the Visual Studio installer as well as the [standalone build tools](https://aka.ms/vs/17/pre/vs_BuildTools.exe).
+- The v143 build tools are now available through the Visual Studio installer and in the [standalone build tools](https://aka.ms/vs/17/pre/vs_BuildTools.exe).

 ### Hot Reload for native C++